LNP-WG/lnp-node/doc/demo-alpha.4/README.md

 # LNP node alpha.4 demo

-### introduction
+### Introduction
-This document contains a textual version of the [lnp-node alpha demo]( https://www.youtube.com/watch?v=TgmyO0ecVNI&feature=youtu.be), updated to operate with a later stage of development (alpha.4) that allows improved usability.
-It is meant to demonstrate initial functionality of the node and its interface.
+This document contains a textual version of the [LNP Node Alpha 4 demo video]( https://www.youtube.com/watch?v=TgmyO0ecVNI&feature=youtu.be), based on the [0.1 Aplha 4 release](https://github.com/LNP-BP/lnp-node/releases/tag/v0.1.0-alpha.4).
+It is meant to demonstrate initial functionality of the node and its interface (for additional information on the functionality check out the release notes).

 For troubleshooting check out this [issue](https://github.com/LNP-BP/lnp-node/issues/22#event-3959465543)